rahonalab/icinga2-docker/README.md

 The directives in docker-compose.yaml create a series of directories in the ${FIRSTNAME}/ directory located into icinga2-docker directory; this ensures the portability of configuration and data through different versions of container.

-In order to get a full clean system, just remove the ${FIRSTNAME}/ (or just parts of it) before running new containers.
+In order to work in a full clean environment, just remove the ${FIRSTNAME}/ (or just parts of it) before running new containers.

 | Host | Container:directory | Description & Usage |